WHAT IS COORDINATED ACCESS?

 Housing: Housing programs, including both rental assistance and services components, are an expensive and valuable resource to the community.
 Coordinated Access is designed to screen and assess all those in need, to determine what type of housing assistance they might best be suited for.
 Instead of program by program waitlists on a first come, first served, basis, there will now be one community-wide referral list known as the By Name List in CT HMIS.
 Each different type of housing intervention will have its own prioritized referral list.
 Highest priority for the most intensive intervention, permanent supportive housing, will go to those who are experiencing chronic homelessness (long term homelessness with a disability) with high service needs.
 Others, who may face fewer obstacles to stable housing and have shorter experiences with homeless, may be prioritized for Rapid Re-housing programs.

-The community-wide Permanent Supportive Housing referral list will be generated from the Greater Hartford By-Name List in CT HMIS.
+The community-wide housing program referral list will be generated from the Connecticut By-Name List in CT HMIS.
 This is an online system accessible to trained service providers.
 Currently, trained end users exist at many area shelters, several soup kitchens, and some healthcare providers within the region.
 This shared list is used in all regional housing matching meetings to prioritize households for any housing program openings.